groveld/groveld.github.io/_posts/2015/2015-01-09-use-gitolite-to-control-access-to-a-git-server.md

 As you can see, the syntax is pretty simple.

-We specify a git repository with the `repo` keyword followed by its name.
+We specify a Git repository with the `repo` keyword followed by its name.
 Under that, we write the privilege type, an equal sign (=), and the users who should get that access.

 Groups can be defined with a line like this: